plabayo/learn-rust-101/README.md

 Podcasts:

 - Rustacean Station is a pretty great podcast with very interesting guests and even more interesting knowledge to share.
-Listen to it, you won’t regret: <https://rustacean-station.org/>
+Listen to it, you won't regret: <https://rustacean-station.org/>
 - In order to learn Rust you can also listen to the New Rustacean podcast, which is a podcast about learning Rust: <https://newrustacean.com/>
   - It no longer airs, but its content remains useful and available

 Actuality:

-- [“This week in Rust”](https://this-week-in-rust.org/) is a weekly newsletter helping you stay up to date with Rust from the lazy comfort of your Mailbox.
+- ["This week in Rust"](https://this-week-in-rust.org/) is a weekly newsletter helping you stay up to date with Rust from the lazy comfort of your Mailbox.
 Easy peasy.
 They can also be read online in case you prefer a browser instead of the web or do not want to subscribe for w/e reason.
   - Blog articles from the community get shared here as well, some accessible to new comers to Rust, others a bit more advanced
-  - They also share VOD’s of recent conferences, e.g. the issue in which they share the rust talks from [FOSDEM 2023: This Week in Rust 481  · This Week in Rust](https://this-week-in-rust.org/blog/2023/02/08/this-week-in-rust-481/)
+  - They also share VOD's of recent conferences, e.g. the issue in which they share the rust talks from [FOSDEM 2023: This Week in Rust 481  · This Week in Rust](https://this-week-in-rust.org/blog/2023/02/08/this-week-in-rust-481/)
-- [“Rust Magazine”](https://rustmagazine.org/): an online magazine dedicated to Rust
+- ["Rust Magazine"](https://rustmagazine.org/): an online magazine dedicated to Rust

 #### Lists